myeongsuseong/myeongsuseong.github.io/_pages/members.md

 **Wenzhe Shi** (From September 2023 to present)
 Email: Wenzhe.Shi21__at__student.xjtlu.edu.cn
 Program: BEng in Telecommunications Engineering (6th semester)
+Doing the final year project in the Lab.

 **Jingxuan Qian** (From April 2024 to present)
 Email: Jingxuan.Qian22__at__student.xjtlu.edu.cn